K9BAV/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my blog #

-I'm glad you are here.
-I plan to talk about ...
+I have a lot to talk about...
+1. Dogs
+1. Cars
+2. Computers